 Concurrent with the issuance of a conditional use permit and parcel map by the City of Carson for that portion of the facility located in the City of Carson, the Authority, the Tenant, and the City of Carson entered into an agreement dated December 3, 1984, whereby the Authority and Tenant are required to make certain street improvements to certain Carson streets that adjoin the facility.
 During fiscal year 1996, the City of Carson received grants for a number of these street improvements, reducing the obligation of the Authority for such improvements.
 The Authority revised its estimate of its share of the cost of the street improvements to approximately \$1 million.
-The Tenant made a payment of \$90,606 directly to the City of Carson in fiscal year 2005.
-The Authority made a payment of \$86,033 in fiscal year 2004, and was fully reimbursed by the Tenant.
+For the fiscal years ended June 30, 2006 and 2005, the Tenant made payments of \$97,002 and \$90,606, respectively, directly to the City of Carson.